U.S. Route 6 in Connecticut: Western Connecticut

 US 6 enters Connecticut paired with US 202 from the town of Southeast, New York, just east of the village of Brewster.
 The concurrency runs for 3.8 mi through the city of Danbury as a minor arterial road before it forms a 3.3 mi four-way concurrency with I-84 and US 7 from I-84 exit 4 to exit 7.
 At exit 7, US 7 and US 202 split to the north, while US 6 stays duplexed with I-84 for another 0.8 mi before returning to surface roads at exit 8.
 The route then goes through the towns of Bethel and Newtown.
 In Newtown, it has a 2.8 mi concurrency with Route 25 before turning east toward the village of Sandy Hook, where it enters I-84 once again for 6.4 mi between Newtown and Southbury (from exits 10 to 15).

 After exiting I-84 in Southbury, US 6 once again becomes a surface road and is duplexed with Route 67 for 2.7 mi.
 It then passes through the northern Waterbury area suburbs of Woodbury, Watertown, and Thomaston.
-US 6 has a 1 mi overlap with the Route 8 expressway in Thomaston.
+US 6 has a 1 mi overlap with the Route 8 freeway in Thomaston.

 Hartford area

-After leaving the Route 8 expressway, US 6 continues as an alternating two- and four-lane surface road through the towns of Plymouth, Bristol, and Farmington.
+After leaving the Route 8 freeway, US 6 continues as an alternating two- and four-lane surface road through the towns of Plymouth, Bristol, and Farmington.
 In Farmington, it once again joins I-84 at exit 38 for 13.4 mi, passing through West Hartford, Hartford, and East Hartford.
 US 44 joins for 0.25 mi to cross the Connecticut River on the Bulkeley Bridge from Hartford to East Hartford toward Bolton just past the eastern terminus of I-384.